comsolit/easy_googlemap/Readme.rst

 =================

-Easy and simple Googlemap Extension for the TYPO3 CMS Good use for company roadmap on websites also for responsive pages
+Easy and simple Googlemap Extension for the TYPO3 CMS Good use for company roadmap on websites also for responsive pages, based on the google maps API

 Features
 ---------